annyrviloria/21S-ASIAAM-191A-GroupProject/readme.md

 List the ready features here:
 - Take our survey to report your experience
 - View the experiences of and resources migrants and immigrant rights advocates need
-- Find survey responses and locations of incidents on our map
+- Find survey responses and locations of incidents on our interactive map

 ## Screenshots